 Lifespans and Lawsuits

 High blood sugar kills.
 That’s no secret.
 But it’s a slow process.
 It takes time, at least half a dozen years.
 So how much time does the typical resident of a long-term care facility have left?
 Shockingly little.
-On average, residents live for only five months in a LTC facility before dying.
+On average, residents live for only

 Is it bad care that kills them?